Metalnem/mijailovic.net/_drafts/sqlite.md

 As far as I'm concerned, this looks like correct and portable solution.
-Also, you should know that even with this custom VFS, SQLite will still open the database, but in read-only mode (default VFS implememtations have a fallback to opening the database in read-only mode if the main open call fails for any reason).
+Also, you should know that even with this custom VFS, SQLite will still open the database, but in read-only mode (default VFS implementations have a fallback to opening the database in read-only mode if the main open call fails for any reason).
 That's fine, though: we only wanted to be sure